dickinson-comp491-fall2023/comp491-fa2023-web/hw/HW6-tech-spikes-prep.md

   identified for that subteam.</font>

-### Learning Resources
+### Learning Resources and Activites

-In this part of the activity you identify *learning resources* to fill in the gaps identified above.
+In this part of the activity you identify *learning resources and activites* to fill in the gaps identified above.

-* <font color="red">Add a new header named "Learning Activities" to your team's Tech Spikes page.</font>
+* <font color="red">Add a new header named "Learning Resources and Activities" to your team's Tech Spikes page.</font>
-* <font color="red">Each tech spike subteam adds their own subsection to the Learning Activities section.
+* <font color="red">Each tech spike subteam adds their own subsection to the Learning Resources and Activities section.
 Populate the subsection with an annotated list of resources (with links) that will provide the knowledge and experience to fill the gap.</font>
 * <font color="red"></font>

 Some tips for building this list: